 “We say that time passes, time goes by, and time flows.
 Those are metaphors.
 We also think of time as a medium in which we exist.” —James Gleick

 In what cuckoo code does it tick us off?

 “We are programmed to believe that time is the enemy, that it takes away from us or that it diminishes us.
 I have found that it’s done the opposite to me.
 Life is in perfect balance.
 It’s just that our perception of it isn’t.” —Rania Al-Abdullah

-Does the funny language it blows in on, blow sand in our eyes?
+Does the strange language it blows in on, get in our eyes?

 “The more sand has escaped from the hourglass of our life, the clearer we should see through it.” —Niccolo Machiavelli

-Could the tickled tongue that gives it wings, heal all wounds?
+Could the tortured tongue that makes it grind as slowly as the mills of the gods, heal all wounds?

 “Love is like an hourglass, with the heart filling up as the brain empties.” —Jules Renard

-Could the cuckoo code that ticks us off, be a joke?
+Is the cuckoo code that ticks us off, malware in the mind?

 “The cuckoo who is onto himself is half way out of the clock.” —Wilson Mizner